rquast/swingsane/README.md

 SwingSane is licensed under Apache 2.
 If you have the ability, please [help contribute](../../wiki/Contributing) to the project by adding your patches, [submitting your scanner.xml](../../wiki/scanner.xml) or just forking the project and making something better.

+## Video Tutorials
+Video tutorials can be found on the [SwingSane youtube channel](https://www.youtube.com/channel/UC-WXALbc1ZnhpsUlvOgSqdg).

 ## Compile
 To create a bin distribution, install Maven 2 and run: